DevExpress/devextreme-documentation/concepts/05 UI Components/Map/20 Configure Markers/05 Add and Remove.md

         });
     });

-With Angular, Vue, or React, use a different technique.
-Bind the **markers** property of the Map UI component to a component property.

----
 ##### Angular

+To add or remove a marker at runtime, bind the **markers** property of the Map to a component property:

     <!--HTML-->
     <dx-map